Step 1: Please reach out to the Gripp Grant Chair at firstname.lastname@example.org to discuss your grant before submitting the application.

 All grant funds are to be spent within one year of the award date.

-All Gripp Grant recipients are also required to submit a Grant Evaluation (download Grant Evaluation Form) to report on the grant’s progress.
+All Gripp Grant recipients are also required to provide feedback and photos/video of the grant in use to the Gripp Grant Chair.
 We welcome photos, testimonials and all feedback to keep the foundation posted as the project unfolds!
-Feedback helps the Grant Committee evaluate future grants.
+Feedback helps the Gripp Grant Committee evaluate future grants.